 When you choose a doctor, what criteria do you use?
-If you’re like most people, you tend to look at factors based on a mix of necessity and convenience: does that doctor accept your insurance, and is their office easy to get to?
+If you’re like most people, you tend to look at factors based on a mix of necessity and convenience: Does that doctor accept your insurance?
+Is their office easy to get to?

-New information suggests, however, that if you really care about your health then it might be more important to take a hard look at another factor: how many malpractice claims has that doctor had to pay?
+New information suggests, however, that if you really care about your health, it might be more important to take a hard look at another factor: How many malpractice claims has that doctor had to pay?

 Several studies have tried to understand how people pick their doctors.
 The specific results vary, but some findings are similar across them all: convenience and word-of-mouth are more important than hard measures of medical effectiveness.

-Another found that quality of care didn’t even make the top five selection criteria.
-In that same survey, patients who did research on potential physicians relied most (65%) on word of mouth along with potentially biased material from physicians, hospitals, and insurers: under 25% of them checked a physician ratings website.
+According to a study by the American Osteopathic Association, quality of care didn’t even make the top five selection criteria.
+In that same survey, patients who did research on potential physicians relied most (65%) on word-of-mouth, and less than 25% of them checked a physician ratings website.

-Beyond that, they listed three factors as indicators for patients to consider: male doctors and older doctors had disproportionately more claims, as did those in four particular specialties (internal medicine, OB/GYN, general surgery, and general practice/family practice).
-This doesn’t mean that patients should avoid older, male doctors who work in these specialties: it only suggests that an awareness of these attributes can help a patient better scrutinize the choices when selecting a physician.
+Beyond that, they listed factors as indicators for patients to consider: Male doctors and older doctors had disproportionately more claims, as did those in four particular specialties (internal medicine, OB/GYN, general surgery, and general practice/family practice).
+It doesn’t mean that patients should avoid older, male doctors who work in these specialties; it only suggests that an awareness of these attributes can help a patient better scrutinize their choices when selecting a physician.

-While the new study suggests that a small number of doctors are the ones most likely to put their patients at risk, any physician or other medical professional has the potential to commit an error which leads to temporary or permanent injury, or even death.
-If this happens to you or a loved one, you should contact an experienced firm with medical malpractice law experience.
+While the new study suggests that a small number of doctors are the ones most likely to put their patients at risk, any physician or other medical professional has the potential to commit an error which leads to temporary or permanent injury or even death.